 Many clients quit using a product for personal reasons.
-They can be simply not your target users that tried a product occasionally.
-In other cases, customer churn can be high at the first period after the time-to-market stage.
+They can be simply not your target users who tried a product occasionally.
+In other cases, customer churn can be high in the first period after the time-to-market stage.
 If the product is too innovative and unusual, it will probably suffer the fate of Google Glass.

 Good-bye is not always farewell

 However, quite a great number of drop-out cases happened because the company was not sensitive and responsive enough to a user’s needs and challenges.
 Potential factors leading to this — reversible and thus manageable — type of customer churn may include:

 Problems with in-app user experience;

 Incapability to show the product’s value to a user;

 Poor communication and customer support;